With over 250 models available in 2021, it's hard knowing what is the best washing machine to buy in the UK.

 Hopefully, this graphic can help you with your decision.

-Many consumers look at spin speed as an important factor when choosing a new washing machine.
+Many consumers look at spin speed as an important factor when buying a washing machine.

-Just like with pixels on TVs and digital cameras, it's easy to assume more is better – but that's not always the case.
+Just like with pixels on TVs and digital cameras, it's easy to assume a higher spin speed is better – but that's not always the case.